ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/admin-gather-customer-setup-values.md

 5. In the **Table ID** field, choose the ID of the table for which you want to collect information.
 The **Table Name** field is automatically filled in.
 6. Choose the **Update Questions** action.
 Každé pole v tabulce je přidáno do dotazníku s otazníkem následujícím po jeho popisku.

 Označení můžete změnit tak, aby bylo jasné, jak má být otázka zodpovězena.
-Pokud se například pole nazývá „Název“, můžete jej upravit tak, že uvedete „Jaký je  <data being collected>."
+For example, if a field is called "Name," you could edit it to state "What is the name of \<data being collected\>."
 You can also provide guidance in the **Reference** field, including a URL to a page that provides additional information.

 Můžete také odstranit všechny otázky, které nechcete do dotazníku zahrnout.